 Kaitlin E. Sundling, MD, PhD

 Dr. Sundling is faculty director of the cytotechnology program, clinical instructor, and cytopathologist, University of Wisconsin School of Medicine and Public Health, Madison.
-She is a member of the CAP Cytopathology Committee.
+Dr. Brainard is a staff pathologist and cytopathology section head, Cleveland Clinic.
+Dr. Sundling is a member and Dr. Brainard is vice chair of the CAP Cytopathology Committee.